andrewchambers/bupstash/doc/guides/Network Filesystems.md

 bupstash and the bupstash sqlite3 metadata database.

 When using a remote repository it is always recommended to use bupstash over ssh by setting BUPSTASH_REPOSITORY to an `ssh://` style URL.
-This mode is optimized such that it avoids network round trips as much as possible, performs better and also enables the use of repository access controls.
+This mode is safe for concurrent use, faster and better in the majority of use cases.

 For information on specific unsupported network filesystem configurations see the sections below.